*All grammatical errors intentional*

 Whooee!
 It shore is hard to wait for that cake to cook and get it’s icing and candy melted on the top.

 When Mama takes that pretty thing out of the stove with the marain icing sitting up on it like stiff snow and a little crust of melted red, green, and white candies sparkling on the top, us kids bout lose our eyeballs right out of their sockets.
 Wouldn’t be surprising at all to see our eyes rolling across the wood floor after Mom whisks her cake over to the griddle to cool down.

 Later, I’m grinning ear to ear and eating my hunk of cake, and I go to thinking.
 I can’t swear to it . . . well, you ain’t even supposed to swear, but anyways, I get a feeling that God Hisself must of gave that recipe for the Christmas Candy Cake to our Mama.

 I mean, why not?

-Don’t it stand to reason the Almighty would want a special cake like that for His son’s birthday?
+Don’t it stand to reason the Almighty would want to share a special cake like that for His own son’s birthday?

-Trouble sneaks in one Oklahoma afternoon in 1934 like an oily twister.
-A beloved neighbor is murdered, and a single piece of evidence sends the sheriff to arrest a Black man that Biddy, a sharecropper’s daughter, knows is innocent.
-Hauntingly terrifying sounds seeping from the woods lead Biddy into even deeper mysteries and despair and finally into the shocking truths of that fateful summer.
+Biddy Woodson, a sharecropper’s daughter, has learned how to sass and vinegar her way through life with eleven siblings in 1934 Oklahoma.
+Trouble sneaks in one afternoon like an oily twister when a beloved neighbor is murdered and a single piece of evidence sends the sheriff to arrest Mr. Leroy, a Black man Biddy knows is innocent.
+Though she vows to see Mr. Leroy freed, she’s up against more than she ever bargained for.
+Hauntingly terrifying sounds seeping from the woods lead her into deeper mysteries and despair—and finally into the shocking truths of that fateful summer.